edfgwegeggRT/embedddddr/README.md

 # Embeddddr

-A neon red and black themed static website that allows users to embed content from URLs using the HTML embed tag.
+A neon red and black themed static website that allows users to embed content from URLs using a proxied server to improve compatibility and avoid cross-origin issues.

 ## Features

-- Enter any URL and display it with the HTML `<embed>` tag
+- Enter any URL and display it through a proxied server
 - Open embedded content in a new tab in fullscreen mode
 - Copy embed code for use on other websites
+- Proxy content to avoid cross-origin issues and improve compatibility
 - Stylish neon red and black theme
-- Fully static site - no server required
+- Fully static site with Netlify proxy functionality

 ## Deployment on Netlify